bprager/SkillSphere/skill_sphere_mcp/docs/PRD.md

 ## 1 · Purpose & Background

-Recruiters, hiring bots and “smart-CV” tools repeatedly ask:
+Recruiters, hiring bots and "smart-CV" tools repeatedly ask:

-* “Does Bernd have the skills for *this* role?”
+* "Does Bernd have the skills for *this* role?"
-* “Generate a résumé tailored to *that* job description.”
+* "Generate a résumé tailored to *that* job description."

-SkillSphere exposes Bernd Prager’s skills-and-experience **hypergraph** through the **Model Context Protocol (MCP)**, so any LLM agent can reason over a single, always-up-to-date source instead of scraping LinkedIn or PDFs.
+SkillSphere exposes Bernd Prager's skills-and-experience **hypergraph** through the **Model Context Protocol (MCP)**, so any LLM agent can reason over a single, always-up-to-date source instead of scraping LinkedIn or PDFs.
 The PRD turns the existing PDD into an actionable roadmap for engineering, product and go-to-market teams.&#x20;

 ---